-- Was once told to go away in less polite terms by the biggest name in world rugby at the time (not my fault, he had agreed to impromptu chat before a photographer interrupted).
+- Was once told to go away in less polite terms by the biggest name in world rugby (not my fault, he had agreed to impromptu chat before a photographer interrupted).

-- Got entire paper banned by rugby club while covering for the reporter who normally covered them.
+- Got entire newspaper banned by a rugby club while covering for the reporter who normally covered them.

 - Once carried out a post-match interview through a half open door while the subject was undergoing a drugs test.